Cemeteries

 David Schickler (1755 - 1818)

 David Schickler's grave is located in the old forest cemetery.
 The name is closely linked to the expansion of the Ruhla cutlers into the city of Eberswalde.
-At this time (1795), the cutlery and ironware factory owned by the Schickler family was operated by water mills along the Schwärze river.
+At this time (1795), the cutler's manufactory and ironware factory owned by the Schickler family was operated by water mills along the Schwärze river.
 David Schickler and Ernestine Elise Schickler laid out a park that led from the Zainhammer westwards to the Hertha pond waterfall and attracted many visitors from out of town.
 The Schickler Gardens were a great asset to the town of Eberswalde.
 David Schickler actively promoted the town's development into an industrial and spa town.
-Furthermore, this extraordinary park formed the basis of the zoological garden.
-The Schickler family home in today's Schicklerstraße later became the seat of the forestry training centre (old forestry academy).
-In 1817, David Schickler was awarded honorary citizenship of the town of Eberswalde.
+This extraordinary park also formed the basis of the zoological garden.
+The Schickler family home in today's Schicklerstraße later became the seat of the forestry training centre (old forestry academy). in 1817, David Schickler was awarded honorary citizenship of the town of Eberswalde.

 Carl Ludwig Gerber (1700 - 1768)